Prof. Dr. Aimee van Wynsberghe

 Kurzbiografie

 Prof. Dr. Aimee van Wynsberghe ist die Alexander von Humboldt-Professorin für Angewandte Ethik der Künstlichen Intelligenz (KI) an der Universität Bonn.
 Sie ist Direktorin des Instituts für Wissenschaft und Ethik (IWE) und Gründerin des Bonn Sustainable AI Lab.
 Sie ist Mitglied der Expertengruppe „KI & Nachhaltigkeit“ des Bundesministeriums für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz, Mitglied der Deutschen Akademie der Naturforscher Leopoldina, Mitglied einer Expertengruppe an der Universität Aarhus (AIAS), Mitglied der Deutschen Akademie der Wissenschaften und der Literatur, Mainz, Beiratsmitglied der DAAD Konrad-Zuse-Schulen für KI-Exzellenz und war Mitglied der Hochrangigen Expertengruppe für KI der Europäischen Kommission.
 Prof. van Wynsberghe ist Autorin des Buches Healthcare Robots: Ethics, Design and Implementation und Gründungsredakteurin der internationalen Fachzeitschrift AI & Ethics (Springer Nature).
-Darüber hinaus ist sie Herausgeberin einer neuen Springer Nature Buchreihe „Philosophy and Ethics of Artificial Intelligence“.
+Sie ist Herausgeberin einer neuen Springer Nature Buchreihe „Philosophy and Ethics of Artificial Intelligence“.
 Sie tritt regelmäßig in den Medien auf, um das Bewusstsein für die drängenden ethischen Fragen im Zusammenhang mit der Entwicklung und dem Einsatz von Robotik und KI in der Gesellschaft zu fördern.

 Aktuelle Positionen